Current employer: University of Bristol

 What is your favourite memory of studying at Plymouth?

-My favourite memory of my time at Plymouth University was the biodiversity lecture in the awesome Sherwell Building: that ignited my passion for politics.
+My favourite memory of my time at University of Plymouth was the biodiversity lecture in the awesome Sherwell Building: that ignited my passion for politics.

 I am still in contact with my placement supervisor and my dissertation supervisor, along with many other people I met at university.